Restaurant in New York City, United States

 Is Gotham West Market good for solo dining?

 It's one of the better solo dining setups on the West Side of Midtown.
-Counter seating means no awkward table-for-one dynamic, and the walk-in format removes any booking friction.
+Counter seating means no awkward table-for-one dynamic, the walk-in format removes any booking friction.
 Solo diners who want a single-concept sit-down experience should look elsewhere, but for grazing on your own schedule, Gotham West works well.

 What should a first-timer know about Gotham West Market?

-The format is self-directed: walk in, survey the vendors, order at whichever counter appeals, and find a seat.
+The format is self-directed: walk in, survey the vendors, order at whichever counter appeals, find a seat.
 The location at 600 11th Ave in Hell's Kitchen is a hike from the subway, so factor in the walk from 8th or 9th Avenue.
 It rewards visitors who want variety and flexibility rather than a structured dining occasion.

 What should I wear to Gotham West Market?